Declarative Skill Sources

 Authentication

-Source fetching uses the GITHUB_TOKEN or GH_TOKEN environment variable for authentication.
+GitHub transport uses the GITHUB_TOKEN or GH_TOKEN environment variable for authentication.
 This is required for private repositories and recommended for better rate limits.
+Git transport relies on your local git credential configuration (SSH keys, credential helpers, etc.).

 # Using environment variable